-No special-status plant species were observed on-site during the field investigation.
-Further, based on habitat requirements for the identified special-status species and known distributions, it was determined that the creosote bush scrub plant community has a low potential to support Alverson's foxtail cactus and Utah vine milkweed.
-Further, it was determined that the site does not have the potential to support any of the other special-status species documented as occurring within the vicinity of the project site are presumed absent.

-None of the aforementioned special-status plant species are federally or State listed as endangered or threatened, and are not regulated under the federal or state Endangered Species Acts.
-They are only listed by the California Native Plant Society as a Rare Plant Rank 4 plant species, and impacts to this species do not rise to the level of a species of concern under CEQA and no mitigation would be required.
+One special-status plant species was observed on-site during the focused special-status plant surveys, Alverson's foxtail cactus.
+Emory's crucifixion thorn, Torrey's box-thorn, and white-margined beartongue and other special-status plant species known to occur within the general vicinity of the project site were not detected during the focused surveys.
+None of the aforementioned special-status plant species are federally or State listed as endangered or threatened.
+Since Alverson's foxtail cactus is not regulated under the federal or state Endangered Species Acts, and is only listed by the California Native Plant Society as a Rare Plant Rank 4 plant species impacts to this species does not rise to the level of a species of concern under CEQA and no mitigation would be required.